 “The Jungle,” Rowland Ward’s shop in Piccadilly

 Rowland Ward has been a world-renowned brand in the sporting and outdoor market since 1870.
 James Rowland Ward (1848–1912), a British taxidermist, founded the firm Rowland Ward Limited of Piccadilly, London, in the last quarter of the nineteenth century.
-The company specialized in and was renowned for its work taxidermy on birds and big-game trophies, but it did other types of work as well.
+The company specialized in and was renowned for its taxidermy work on birds and big-game trophies, but it did other types of work as well.
 In creating many practical items from antlers, feathers, feet, skins, and tusks, the Rowland Ward company made fashionable items from animal parts, such as zebra-hoof inkwells, antler furniture, and elephant-feet umbrella stands.

 Rowland Ward was also a well-known publisher of natural history and big-game hunting narratives.
 The most famous and enduring Rowland Ward Ltd. product is the Records of Big Game series of books, which started in 1892 and is now in its thirtieth edition (2019).
 These books contain measurements of game animals from all over the world and is the oldest such series of books in existence.

 Even before Rowland Ward’s time, the Ward family had been involved in taxidermy and natural history.
 According to the history of the Rowland Ward company by P. A. Morris, Rowland Ward’s grandfather was a naturalist and dealer in animal skins, and Edwin Henry Ward (1812–1878), Rowland Ward’s father, was a very well-known taxidermist in his day.
 Edwin H. Ward traveled with John James Audubon on his expeditions, and Ward collected and prepared the bird skins for the artist.
 These specimens were later used by Audubon in his epic The Birds of America.